objectivePinta/objectivepinta.github.io/_posts/2024-07-30-left-join-right-join-self-join.markdown

 ### LEFT JOIN

 This will return all rows from the left table, and the matched rows from the right table.
-If no match is found, it returns `NULL` for columns of the right table.
+If no match is found in the right table, it returns `NULL` for columns of the right table.

-So that's how employees table looks like:
+ Employees table looks like:

 ![Employees table](/pictures/joins/employees.png)

-And this is the departments table:
+Departments table:

 ![Departments table](/pictures/joins/departments.png)